Who can register a death

 What we will give you

-You can buy copies of the death certificate for £11 each.
-You will need these to notify banks, insurance companies, probate and other services.
-We will post certificates as soon as possible however, due to service changes there may be a delay.
+You can buy copies of the death certificate for £11 each, payable by Credit or Debit Card.
+We are unable to accept contactless payments.
+You may need certificates to notify banks, insurance companies, probate and other services.